 So, there you have it!

-1- Cover the inside of the pot with very hot water and a trickle of washing up liquid.
-Let it rest for 1 hour and wash as usual.
+1- Cover the inside of the saucepan with very hot water and a trickle of washing-up liquid.
+Leave it for a while and wash it as usual.

 These homemade recipes are 100% natural and good for your skin.
 They are also very pocket-friendly.